marmelab/react-admin/docs/Authentication.md

 ### Logout Configuration

 If you enable authentication, react-admin adds a logout button in the user menu in the top bar (or in the sliding menu on mobile).
-When the user clicks on the logout button, this calls the `authProvider.logout()` method, and removes potentially sensitive data from the Redux store.
+When the user clicks on the logout button, this calls the `authProvider.logout()` method, and removes potentially sensitive data sored in [the react-admin Store](./Store.md).
 Then the user gets redirected to the login page.
 The two previous sections also illustrated that react-admin can call `authProvider.logout()` itself, when the API returns a 403 error or when the local credentials expire.

 It's the responsibility of the `authProvider.logout()` method to clean up the current authentication data.
 For instance, if the authentication was a token stored in local storage, here is the code to remove it: